Chevron kicks off oil industry's fourth quarter results with a miss | Headlines

 Chevron kicks off oil industry's fourth quarter results with a miss

-The first of the major oil companies to report quarterly results posted adjusted earnings of $5.1 billion, or $2.65 a share, on profits from pumping oil that soared about five times the pandemic-depressed results of a year ago.
+Analysts had forecast a $3.12 per share profit, Refinitiv showed, expecting a bigger boost from rebounding prices.
+Chevron's oil and gas production was 3.12 million barrels per day (bpd) of oil equivalent in the quarter, down 5% from a year earlier.

-Chevron Corp on Friday reported a fourth quarter profit that missed Wall Street estimates despite sharply higher oil and gas prices.
-The first of the major oil companies to report quarterly results posted adjusted earnings of $5.1 billion, or $2.65 a share, on profits from pumping oil that soared about five times the pandemic-depressed results of a year ago.
-Analysts had expected a $3.12 per share profit, according to Refinitiv.
+Chevron Corp on Friday reported a fourth quarter profit, which missed estimates by analysts on weaker than expected oil and gas production that outweighed gains from recovering prices.

+Its shares slid in pre-market trade.
+The first major oil company to report quarterly results posted adjusted earnings of $5.1 billion, or $2.65 a share.
+Analysts had forecast a $3.12 per share profit, Refinitiv showed, expecting a bigger boost from rebounding prices.

+Chevron's oil and gas production was 3.12 million barrels per day (bpd) of oil equivalent in the quarter, down 5% from a year earlier.
+A 181,000 bpd drop in international output was mostly because of the loss of an Indonesian production license.
+"The miss was driven by International upstream primarily," said Biraj Borkhataria, deputy head of European research at RBC Capital Markets.
+"Downstream earnings also disappointed, with weakness across both refining and chemicals."

+Investors had this week pushed Chevron shares to an all-time high on expectations high oil prices would drive earnings, climbing to $135.37 on Thursday, a four-year high.
+Shares were off 3.5% to $130.64 in pre-market trading.
+"A weak performance across the board," Jefferies analysts wrote, adding that a 3% contraction in year-on-year production guidance for 2022 was "also likely to disappoint."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)